The views expressed by the hosts on this program, rooted in a daily and relentless, unstoppable pursuit of the truth.

 We have played into their hands.

-Being done by professors, media people, people who have a responsibility to get things right, to impart information to other people in a factual manner.
+The rewriting of history here taking place is just amazing, being done by professors, media people, people who have a responsibility to get things right, to impart information to other people in a factual manner.

-And so now bin Laden was we were loved when we didn't do anything about it.
+And so now, bin Laden was, we were loved when we didn't do anything about it.

 We were loved when we sat there and took it.

-We were loved when 3,000 Americans were killed, and we were loved when we just sat around and didn't do anything about it for about three weeks, but then when we attacked them, we defended ourselves all of a sudden they started hating us.
+And we were loved when we just sat around and didn't do anything about it for three weeks.

 Well, what kind of silly ass logic is this?

-We're supposed to sit around and just continue to be attacked every now and then and not do anything about it.
+Does that mean to be loved, we're supposed to sit around and just continue to be attacked every now and then and not do anything about it?

 We're not supposed to be able to defend ourselves.

-We defend ourselves and oh, that's going to gin up world hate.
+We defend ourselves and, oh, that's going to gin up world hate.

-Does this not sound like the democratic campaign of 2004?
+Does this not sound like the Democratic campaign of 2004?

-Does this not sound like exactly what Rockefeller and Kennedy et al.
+Does this not sound like exactly what Rockefeller and Kennedy et al. have been saying for the last three years?

 It's our fault.